-We’re happy to unveil our project Drainiac.ai.
-We iterate towards AI workflow automation services for the sewer industry.
-Our first products are APIs which aim to assist and ultimately fully automate sewer system CCTV survey video analysis by creating the “world’s most experienced AI inspector” ©.
+We’re happy to unveil our project progress.
+With Drainiac.ai we iterate towards AI workflow automation services for the sewer industry.
+Our first products are APIs and a Portal which aim to assist and ultimately fully automate sewer system CCTV survey video analysis by creating the “world’s most experienced AI inspector” © (patent field EP21216170).
 To achieve this we’ve been developing under the hood a robust and scalable backend architecture to potentially automate more use cases from additional industry verticals.

 For example in Germany ~0.6 Mio km public and ~1.8 Mio km private sewer systems require maintenance.
-It’s estimated that in some regions >80% of private sewers systems are broken or need attention.
-Sanitation and keeping our cities’ sewer system in a good condition are important foundations especially for our urban populations.
+It’s estimated that in some regions ~80% of private sewers systems are at least partially broken.
+Sanitation and keeping our cities’ sewer systems in a good condition are important foundations especially for our urban populations.
 Bill Gates tackles these challenges on a different level.
 An essential part of the sewer system maintenance are CCTV video surveys.
-Here we aim to help with Drainiac.ai and our first workflow automation solutions.
+Here we aim to help with Drainiac.ai and our workflow automation solutions.

 Then we started thinking more concretely beginning of 2020 with my friend Dave.
 For example, we tried to build a stereo camera perception module for autonomous commercial lawn mowers based on the ZED and Jetson Nano (link to prototype video).
 Triggered through my friend Nick we took a closer look at sewer systems and the dynamics of the industry.
 When relatives received a CD with a handful seemingly manual re-named images of a CCTV sewer video inspection they requested we got the feeling that there might be a good opportunity for digitization and automation.
 After talks with a few experts, operators, and contractors we got a better understanding of the potential and started drafting a go-to-market plan.
-The public sewer survey industry is in the US and Europe alone a >$4bn market opportunity.
+The sewer and water infrastructure industry in the US and Europe alone is a multi-billion dollar market opportunity.

 Our SaaS product is completely hardware independent, fast, objective, accurate and relevant.
 It helps everyone who wants to save time and/or add a quality check to CCTV reports.
 It also holds the potential to change the complete survey industry where operators today spend hours on site annotating defects.
 In the future we believe that with a product like Drainiac.ai operators can do more surveys a day and the video analysis itself will be completely automated.
 Looking forward to demonstrating our products and feel free to book a demo with us.